 We often rave about Croatia; if asked about the country, we are likely to go on and on about the translucent sea, splendid nature, historic towns and buzzing cities.
 There’s a good chance we will gush over the cuisine and talk extensively about how welcoming the people are.
 And, when asked which cities we recommend people visit, we always include Zagreb.
 Really?
 It’s inland.
 Is Zagreb worth visiting?
 Yes!
 Read on for our list of the best things to do in Zagreb and decide for yourself!

 Things to Do in Zagreb, Croatia

-Our Zagreb Travel Guide includes our list of the top recommendations of what to do in Zagreb, as well as suggestions on where to stay in Zagreb and other Zagreb facts and information.
+Our Zagreb Travel Guide includes our list of the top recommendations of what to do in Zagreb, suggestions on where to stay in Zagreb as well as other Zagreb facts and information.
 And, although our list of things to do in Zagreb are numbered, they are not ranked – as we think a Zagreb visit wouldn’t be complete without doing them all!

 #1 Size up the Zagreb Cathedral

 The two landmark Gothic spires of the Zagreb Cathedral (formally called the Cathedral of the Assumption of Mary) reach the height of 355 feet – making the church the tallest building in Croatia and a sight you will most likely catch a glimpse of before arriving at the church steps (although one of the spires will likely be under restoration).
 The church was first built in the year 1093, rebuilt in the 13th century, surrounded by fortifications in the 15th century (some of which still remain) and heavily damaged by an earthquake in 1880.
 Since then, reconstruction of the church has been almost constant.

 Take a peek inside to look at the tomb of Cardinal Aloysius Stepinac behind the altar, admire the artwork and ponder the chandeliers, which reportedly came from a Las Vegas casino.